itz0/youtube-best-quality-download/README.md

 ## How to use:

-Go to Youtube find the video you want and copy its full link, for example
+Go to Youtube find the video you want and copy its full link, for example:

 https://www.youtube.com/watch?v=9bZkp7q19f0